Lebanon Opportunities Lebanon Opportunities Lebanon Opportunities

 Average rates are usually appointed to each type of risk, fire, natural disaster, theft and neighboring liabilities, depending on the type of property.
 Those rates are taken as a starting point and will vary after the study of each case.
 The rates are usually given as per thousand of the sum insured for each type of coverage.

 When natural disasters are added to the property insurance policy, one percent of the value of the content and the construction is applied as a deductible.
-This means that in case of an earthquake, for example, the insured will have to pay that amount of the replacement value of the property’s construction and content, and the insurance company will bear the rest.
-A higher deductible, 10 percent of the value of the claim, is usually applied for water damage such as from bursts or flooding.
-Deductibles are imposed in order to reduce the premiums for property that otherwise, relative to other insurance policies, are very high, and, as noted above, to eliminate small claims.
+This means that in case of an earthquake, for example, the insured will have to pay that amount of the replacement value of the property's construction and content, and the insurance company will bear the rest.
+A higher deductible, 10 percent of the value of the claim, is usually applied for water damage, such as from bursts or flooding and natural perils.
+Deductibles are imposed to reduce the premiums for property that otherwise, relative to other insurance policies, are very high, and, as noted above, to eliminate small claims.

 Like all insurance policies, property cover also has exclusions, which in some respects are even more critical because more details are involved in property insurance.
 The most common exclusions are: